quix-labs/caddy-image-processor/README.md

 - [Caddy >= 2.8.0-beta.1](https://caddyserver.com/) installed on your system
 - [libvips](https://libvips.github.io/libvips/install.html) installed on your system
-- [libvips-dev](https://libvips.github.io/libvips/install.html) installed on your system
+- [libvips-dev](https://libvips.github.io/libvips/install.html) installed on your system (only for xcaddy build)

 ## Installation and Configuration